 Modern car stereo systems often have “Bluetooth” technology – often this is how you can receive smart phone calls hands free through the car’s speakers.
 You may also have a USB socket integrated into the car and you can also use this to connect your smart phone to the car stereo.

 Once it is connected alongside the usual FM, AM and DAB options look for another option like “AUX” or “iPod”.
 When you select that you should be able to hear whatever is playing on your phone through the car stereo.

-Before you start your journey connect your phone to the car using Bluetooth or a USB cable and then play Banbury FM via our website or the TuneIn radio app.
+Before you start your journey connect your phone to the car using Bluetooth or a USB cable and then play Banbury FM via our website, the TuneIn radio app or by telling Siri: “Hey Siri – play Banbury FM”.
 You should then hear us through your car stereo.

 Please remember streaming audio using your smart phone will use some of your mobile phone’s data allowance and may result in additional charges if you exceed your allowance.